kavyansh18/chain-charity/README.md

 # Chain Charity

 Chain Charity is a dedicated platform connecting NGOs with donors, leveraging the Okto SDK for secure and transparent transactions.
 Our platform simplifies the donation process, particularly for NRI donors, and provides a seamless user experience for both NGOs and contributors.
+It's very important for NRIs to send funds to Indian NGOs which is very hard due to banking and legal limitations.

 ## Live Demo